-I’m involved in ‘ownership’ of a couple land parcels in Second Life at the moment.
-They’re related to projects that I care about in some form or another.
-Here is a brief listing and description of the current parcel list.
+I was involved in ‘ownership’ of a couple land parcels in Second Life for a while.
+They’re related to projects that I cared about in some form or another.
+Here is a brief listing and description of the parcel list.

 Numbakulla sim – The Pot Healers Adventure